 If you owe Uncle Sam money, filing your tax return late (or never) can come with costly complications.

-If you have a good explanation for missing the filing or payment deadline, you might be able to avoid the penalty (but not interest).
+If you have a good explanation for missing the filing or payment deadline, you might be able to avoid the penalties (but not interest).
 What's a good reason?
 Think fire, natural disaster, serious illness and the like.
 A lack of funds, in and of itself, is not a sufficient reason for failing to file or pay on time.
-If you want to request penalty waiver, attach a statement to your return fully explaining your reason for filing or paying late.
+If you want to request a penalty waiver, attach a statement to your return fully explaining your reason for filing or paying late.

 If you're confident you're due a refund, then there's no reason to worry.
 The IRS doesn't penalize taxpayers for filing a late return if they're due a refund.

 And, finally, what about your state tax return?
 The due date for most state tax returns was July 15.
 However, two states – Hawaii (July 20) and Iowa (July 31) – give you more time to file.
 Check with the state tax agency where you live to learn more about state tax deadlines…and about penalties for missing them.